 "We have continually called for our members to refrain from illegal activity," said Jeff Nelson, spokesman for the Amalgamated Council of Greyhound Local Unions in Washington.
-"But, we are not police."
-"This is simply an attempt by the company's so-called negotiator to stonewall the real issue, which is negotiating a contract," Nelson said.
+"But, we are not po- "This is simply an attempt by the company's so-called negotiator to stonewall the real issue, which is negotiating a contract," Nelson said.
 During talks in Tucson, Ariz. on Saturday, the union proposed a \$40 million three-year package that included pay increases of 4 percent to 5 percent and the addition of new drivers to the pension plan.
 But the cost would be "three times more than Greyhound could afford," Grayley said.
-A union spokesman said the company has offered a plan that included no guaranteed pay raises, but would have Union leaders say they con- made raises contingent on in-
+A union spokesman said the company has offered a plan that included no guaranteed pay raises, but would have Union leaders say they con- made raises contingent on indemned the violence and Grey- creased profits and ridership.
+I can believe it's yogurt.
+But, I can't believe she is thirty.

+TAKAKO

+TOWNHOUSES

-For Rent 3,4,5 BEDROOM APTS.
+3,4,5 BEDROOM APTS.
 AVAILABLE

-TOWNHOUSES

 Less than 1 mile from NOTRE DAME

+FEATURES INCLUDE:

-FEATURES INCLUDE: Security Systems Basements Rear Yards Washer & Dryer New Construction Good Neighborhood Dishwashers
+Security Systems Basements Rear Yards Washer & Dryer New Construction Good Neighborhood Dishwashers call 232-8256

-call

-232-8256